 People shouldn’t be put off reading Chaucer's language because his language can seem inaccessible.
 Two Oxford academics explain why it’s worth persevering with it.
 Jenni Nuttall, lecturer in English at Oxford University and author of Troilus and Criseyde: A Reader’s Guide chooses her best books to help you get to grips with that poem.
 She describes it as “an extraordinary piece of storytelling . . . one of the very greatest instances of moment-by-moment narration, of looking through different characters’ eyes: falling in love, being happy, betraying someone.”

-Marion Turner, associate professor of English at Oxford, who has recently written a full-length biography of Chaucer, chooses her best books on the Canterbury Tales.
+Marion Turner, Professor of English at Oxford University, who has recently written a full-length biography of Chaucer, chooses her best books on the Canterbury Tales.
 Both interviewees emphasise Chaucer’s Europe-wide cultural milieu and his relatively radical voice.
 He may be “the father of English literature”, but his poems are neither as hierarchical, nor as isolationist (or, indeed as boring!) as that title might suggest.
 He is one of the great comic poets in the English language.

 Troilus and Criseyde

 Oxford Guides to Chaucer: Troilus and Criseyde

 The Double Sorrow of Troilus: A Study of Ambiguities in ‘Troilus and Criseyde’

 by Ida L. Gordon